 Section 6.
 Administration

-The Select Board shall establish further administrative rules and regulations for the review and approval of Tree Plans, as well as enforcement determinations.
+The Select Board shall establish further administrative rules and regulations for the review and approval of Tree Plans, as well as enforcement determinations necessary to effectuate the purposes of this bylaw, including, but not limited to further definitions, tree plan requirements, and procedures determinations.
 Failure to issue rules and regulations will not have the effect of suspending or invalidating this By-law.

 Section 7.
 Severability Clause